 (3) The required CME must be completed after January 1, 2000 and before January 2, 2009.
 (4) Licensees must be prepared to provide documentation of CME if requested by the Board.
-(5) All applicants granted a license after January 2, 2009, excepting those with a type of license listed in Section (2), must obtain the required CME coursework within twelve months of the date the Board granted licensure.
+(5) All applicants granted a license after January 2, 2009, excepting those with a type of license listed in Section (2), must obtain the required CME coursework no later than 12 months after the date the Board granted licensure.
+(6) Licensees who are approved to reactivate a license previously in a registration status not requiring completion of the required CME must obtain the required coursework no later than 12 months after the date the Board approved reactivation of the license.
 Stat.
-Auth.: ORS 677.265, Ch.
-987 OL 2001 Stats.
+Auth.: ORS 677.265 Stats.
 Implemented: ORS 677.228, 677.510 Hist.: BME 7-2005, f. & cert. ef.
-7-20-05 DIVISION 12 PATIENT'S ACCESS TO PHYSICIAN MEDICAL RECORDS 847-012-0000 Patient's Access to Physician Medical Records (1) Licensees of the Board of Medical Examiners shall make protected health information in the medical record available to the patient or the patient's authorized representative upon the patient's request, to inspect and obtain a copy of protected health information about the individual, except as provided by law and this rule.
+7-20-05; BME 3-2009, f. & cert. ef.
+1-22-09 847-010-0110 Physicians and Physician Assistants to Honor Life-Sustaining Treatment Orders (1) A physician or physician assistant licensed pursuant to ORS Chapter 677 shall respect the patient's wishes including life-sustaining treatments.
+Consistent with the requirements of ORS Chapter 127, a physician or physician assistant shall respect and honor life-sustaining treatment orders executed by a physician, physician assistant or nurse practitioner.
+The fact that a physician, physician assistant or nurse practitioner who executed a life-sustaining treatment order does not have admitting privileges at a hospital or health care facility where the patient is being treated does not remove the obligation under this section to honor the order.
+In keeping with ORS Chapter 127, a physician or physician assistant shall not be subject to criminal prosecution, civil liability or professional discipline.
+(2) Should new information on the health of the patient become available the goals of treatment may change.
+Following discussion with the patient, or if incapable their surrogate, new orders regarding life-sustaining treatment should be written, dated and signed.
+Stat.
+Auth.: ORS 677.265 Stats.
+Implemented: ORS 127.505-127.660, 677.265 Hist.: BME 13-2007, f. & cert. ef.
+4-26-07 DIVISION 12 PATIENT'S ACCESS TO PHYSICIAN MEDICAL RECORDS 847-012-0000 Patient's Access to Physician Medical Records (1) Licensees of the Oregon Medical Board shall make protected health information in the medical record available to the patient or the patient's authorized representative upon their request, to inspect and obtain a copy of protected health information about the individual, except as provided by law and this rule.
 The patient may request all or part of the record.
 A summary may substitute for the actual record only if the patient agrees to the substitution.
 Board licensees are encouraged to use the written authorization form provided by ORS 192.522.
 (2) For the purpose of this rule, "health information in the medical record" means any oral or written information in any form or medium that is created or received and relates to: (a) The past, present, or future physical or mental health of the patient. (b) The provision of health care to the patient.